-The mirror descent algorithms were also transposed to provide solutions for other problems than convex optimization.
+Algorithms of the mirror descent type were also transposed to provide solutions for other problems with convex structure.
 We already mentioned bandit problems.
-More generally, the mirror descent algorithms have been successful in online learning---see e.g.~\cite{zinkevich2003online,cesa2006prediction,shalev2007online,shalev2011online,rakhlin2009lecture,bubeck2011introduction,hazan2012convex}.
-They also provided solutions for saddle-point problems \cite{nemirovski2009robust}, and similar procedures were used for estimator aggregation in statistical learning \cite{juditsky2005recursive,juditsky2008learning}.
-See also \cite[Appendix C]{mcmahan2017survey} for a discussion comparing \GMD\ and \DA .
+More generally, the mirror descent algorithms have been successful in online learning, see e.g.~\cite{zinkevich2003online,cesa2006prediction,shalev2007online,shalev2011online,rakhlin2009lecture,bubeck2011introduction,hazan2012convex}, when solving saddle-point problems and variational inequalities \cite{nemirovski2004prox,nesterov2007dual,juditsky2011_2}, similar procedures were used for estimator aggregation in statistical learning \cite{juditsky2005recursive,juditsky2008learning}, etc.\footnote{We also refer to \cite[Appendix C]{mcmahan2017survey} for a discussion comparing MD\ and DA.}